-Can We Still Debate?
+Can we still debate?
 Disagreement in the digital age

 But that is far too simplistic according to Dr Sarah Hendrica Bickerton from Tohatoha, an organisation working with the digital world, public sector and other institutions.

-"The enlightenment idea of speech was that all speech is the same.
-But we know speech impacts groups differently," she says.
+"The Enlightenment idea of speech was that all speech is the same.
+But we know speech impacts groups differently," she said.

 "We saw that particularly with Posie Parker, where arguments were made about the way in which Posie Parker was doing speech.